Can men be diagnosed with breast cancer?

 I heard that hereditary cancer is being diagnosed at younger ages.
 Is that true?

-There is some targeted research that supports this to be true, with subsequent generations being diagnosed about 8 years younger than previous generations.
+There is some targeted research that supports that subsequent generations are being diagnosed an average of close to 8 years younger than previous generations.